-We have shown that the subgraph expansion is closely related to the operator product expansions in momentum space.
+We have shown that the subgraph expansion is closely related to the operator product expansion in momentum space.
 Specifically, it provides a diagrammatic classification of the contributions from different regions in the integration domain.
 This approach can be straightforwardly generalized to the conformal 4-point correlators.
 The conformal 4-point correlator and its OPE are the key ingredients for the bootstrap studies, which are usually formulated in position space \cite{Rattazzi:2008pe,Poland:2018epd}.
-There are attempts to realize the bootstrap implementations in momentum space \cite{Isono:2018rrb,Isono:2019wex,Gillioz:2019iye,Gillioz:2025yfb}.
-The challenge is that the OPE for conformal 4-point correlator is quite subtle in momentum space, as the external operators have complicated coincident limits, which requires a careful classification of the integration domains.
+There have been attempts to implement bootstrap methods in momentum space \cite{Isono:2018rrb,Isono:2019wex,Gillioz:2019iye,Gillioz:2025yfb}.
+The challenge is that the OPE for conformal 4-point correlator is quite subtle in momentum space, as the external operators have complicated coincident limits, which requires careful classification of the integration domains.
 We expect the method of subgraphs can help to resolve this problem in a graph-theoretical approach.
 In the conformal 4-point correlator, there are three independent external momenta and the correlation functions consist of 3-scale loop integrals, for which it needs to take two subgraph expansions sequentially to realize the OPE of the 4-point correlator.
 It would be interesting to understand how the associativity of the OPEs and also the crossing symmetry are realized in the final results.
-Moreover, there are constraints from the consistency conditions, including the unitarity and locality \cite{Polyakov:1974gs}.
+Moreover, there are constraints from the consistency conditions, including unitarity and locality \cite{Polyakov:1974gs}.
 These constraints have been explored in Mellin space and lead to remarkable results for the CFT data \cite{Gopakumar:2016wkt, Gopakumar:2016cpb} .
-It would be intriguing to further decode these constraints in momentum space.
+It would be intriguing to explore these constraints further in momentum space.
 We leave this problem for future study.